Tuesday, March 24, 2020

 My mom's Saturday headache was especially nasty.

-When she told her friend (Linda, actually) that she was finally pain-free, she truly felt that way, then fell asleep with great ease and comfort.
+When she told her friend (Linda, actually) that she was finally pain-free, she truly felt that way, then went to sleep with great ease and comfort.

-In her last moment of sorrow, she went to the kitchen to leave an apology note for me.
+In her last moment of sorrow, she went to the kitchen to leave a note for me.
 Then she went to her closet, where there were plenty of pills and pain-patches.
 (I never thought having that amount was a coincidence.)

-Before over-dosing, she looked around her bedroom and smiled at meaningful belongings.
+Before purposely over-dosing, she looked around her bedroom and smiled at meaningful belongings.
 Artwork done by friends.
 Her collection of Lladro statues.
 A jewelry tree I had gotten her.
-Material things which had become personally valuable.
+Material things that had become personally valuable.

 Determined to go out happy, she went back to her office and sat in her favorite chair.
 The window was open and the television was off.
 The light from outside made the picture collages on the other side of the room come to life.